glouppe/info8010-deep-learning/lecture11.md

 $$\mathbf{x} \sim p(\mathbf{x};\theta),$$
 that is as close as possible from the unknown data distribution $p(\mathbf{x})$, but for which we have empirical samples.

+???

+This is conceptually identical to what we already did in Lecture 10 when we wanted to learn $p(y|x)$.
+We still want to learn a distribution, but this time it is the distribution of the input data itself.

 ---

 class: middle